(Updated December 2016)

 The USA and Russia have agreed to dispose of 34 tonnes each of military plutonium by 2014.
 Most of it is likely to be used as feed for MOX plants, to make about 1500 tonnes of MOX fuel which will progressively be burned in civil reactors.

-The following graph (WNA 2011 Market Report reference scenario) suggests how these various sources of supply might look in the decades ahead:
+The following graph (WNA 2015 Nuclear Fuel Report reference scenario) suggests how these various sources of supply might look in the decades ahead: